High Intensity Training or High Density Training: Which Is Best for Muscle Growth?

 But if you are a bit more advanced, and are looking for a new challenge to take your results to the next level, this may point you in the right direction.

 What Is High Intensity Training?

-So a high intensity set is a set where you push yourself to the point where you could not do another rep. Sometimes in this type of training people fail mid-rep, or call upon the help of a spotter to help them complete the last rep. They may even do a couple of extra reps with the help of their training partner (these are called ‘forced reps’) to further increase the level of effort (perceived intensity).
+So a high intensity set is one where you push yourself to the point where you could not do another rep. Often in this type of training people fail to complete their last rep; or they may call upon the help of a spotter to help them complete it.
+They may even do a couple of extra 'forced reps' after this, with the help of their training partner, to further increase the level of effort (perceived intensity).

 What Is High Density Training?

 High density training could also be viewed as high intensity training, as it most certainly is.
 But the approach is very different.
-Here you use lighter weights and multiple sets, but each set becomes progressively more difficult as you only rest for a short period of time between sets.
+With high density training you use lighter weights and multiple sets.
+But each set becomes increasingly more difficult as you only rest for a short period of time between sets.

-For example you would first do a couple of warm-up sets, and then select a weight that you could do 12 repetitions with if you pushed to the limit.
-But you only do 6.
-Then you rest 20 seconds and do another 6.
+For example, after a couple of warm-up sets, select a weight that you could do about 12 repetitions with if you pushed to your limit.
+But just do 6.
+Then rest for 20 seconds and do another 6.
 Rest a further 20 seconds and do another 6.
 Now you may have to rest 30 seconds before attempting a further set of 6 reps.
 Continue in this way until you have done 6 – 8 sets of the exercise.
-The later sets will be incredibly difficult, but if you can't make the 6 reps just push out as many as you can.
+The later sets will be extremely difficult, but if you can't get the 6 reps just push out as many as you can.

 What Are The Advantages Of Each?

 High intensity training can work well for short periods of time, but it is not an effective long term strategy, as it puts an enormous strain on your central nervous system.
 So if you overuse this technique your gains could soon stop dead.